dschadow/JavaSecurity/README.md

 ##sql-injection
 Spring Boot based web application to experiment with normal (vulnerable) statements, statements with escaped input, and prepared statements.
 After launching, open the web application in your browser at **http://localhost:8080**.

+#sso-with-github
+Contains a Spring Boot demo application with GitHub login.
+Requires to setup an application in your GitHub account and to provide `github.client.clientId` and `github.client.clientSecret` as runtime parameters.
+After launching, open the web application in your browser at **http://localhost:8080**.

 ##xss
 Cross-Site Scripting (XSS) demo project preventing XSS in a JavaServer Pages (JSP) web application by utilizing input validation, output escaping with [OWASP Java Encoder](https://www.owasp.org/index.php/OWASP_Java_Encoder_Project) and the [Content Security Policy (CSP)](http://www.w3.org/TR/CSP).
 After launching, open the web application in your browser at **http://localhost:8080/xss**.